Hissal/Closures/ClosureTests/TestGuidelines.md

 ## Default edge case tests
 **Each one of these must be tested on all types of "Normal" closures**
 - NullContext_Invoke_DoesNotThrow
-- NullDelegate_Invoke_DoesNotThrow (For ref arg closures call this with non ref arg)
+- NullDelegate_Invoke_Throws (For ref arg closures call this with non ref arg)
-- NullDelegate_Add_DoesNotThrow
-- Add_NullDelegate_DoesNotThrow
-- NullDelegate_Remove_DoesNotThrow
-- Remove_NullDelegate_DoesNotThrow
 - ExceptionDuringInvocation_Throws
 - ExceptionDuringInvocation_TryCatch_CatchesThrownException
-- ConcurrentAddRemoveInvoke_IsThreadSafe (Exclude on ref closures)

 ## Argument closure edge cases
 **Each one of these must be tested on all types of closures that take in a normal argument**